MITRAL VALVE REPAIR EXPERTS

 Arterial blood pressure measures

-- NT-ProBNP if already measured
+- NT-ProBNP dosage if possible

 Ask your general practitioner to perform the following tests (please send the complete digital version of these tests) 2 months prior to the presumed date of surgery